Powerful commercial interests control or influence much of the media.

 The lively TV scene is dominated by free-to-air networks ABS-CBN and GMA.
 Some Manila-based networks broadcast in local languages.
 Cable TV has extensive reach.

 Films, comedies and entertainment shows attract the largest audiences.

-There are more than 600 radio stations.
-With around 100 outlets, Manila Broadcasting Company is the largest network.
+There are hundreds of radio stations.
+Manila Broadcasting Company is a leading network.

-The private press is vigorous, comprising some 500 newspaper titles.
+The private press is vigorous, comprising hundreds of newspaper titles.
 The most popular are Filipino-language tabloids, which can be prone to sensationalism.

-By the end of 2013 there were 44.2 million internet users (InternetWorldStats).
-Facebook and Twitter are the most popular social media platforms.
+There were 101 million internet users by July 2022, 91% of the population (Internetworldstats.com).
+Facebook and Twitter are the most popular platforms.

 - ABS-CBN - operates stations nationally

 - Manila Broadcasting Company (MBC) - operates stations nationally